 “I want to use a time management system to help me complete tasks efficiently and on schedule.
 By the end of 5 months, I will have developed and implemented a time management strategy that increases my productivity.”

-Specific: The goal is precise.
-The technician knows they need to use a time management system.
+S: The technician knows they need to use a time management system.

-Measurable: You can check off tasks as they are completed each month.
+M: You can check off tasks as they are completed each month.

-Attainable: This is doable if the person has the resources necessary to develop and implement a successful strategy.
+A: This is doable if the person has the resources necessary to develop and implement a successful strategy.

-Relevant: The goal is appropriate for the technician’s need to boost productivity.
+R: The goal is appropriate for the technician’s need to boost productivity.

-Time-based: You will expect goal achievement after 5 whole months.
+T: You will expect goal achievement after 5 whole months.

 12. Reduce Error Rates